DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

 appointmentData? | [AppointmentModel](./scheduler.md#appointmentmodel) | The appointment's displayed metadata.
 onOpenButtonClick? | () => void | An event raised when the Open button is clicked.
 The event handler should open the appointment form. onDeleteButtonClick? | () => void | An event raised when the Delete button is clicked.
-The event handler should delete an appointment. onHide? | () => void | An event that hides the tooltip. commandButtonComponent | ComponentType&lt;[AppointmentTooltip.CommandButtonProps](#appointmenttooltipcommandbuttonprops)&gt; | A component that renders a command button. children? | ReactNode | A React node used to render the additional part of the tooltip header.
+The event handler should delete an appointment. onHide? | () => void | An event raised when the tooltip hides. commandButtonComponent | ComponentType&lt;[AppointmentTooltip.CommandButtonProps](#appointmenttooltipcommandbuttonprops)&gt; | A component that renders a command button. children? | ReactNode | A React node that renders custom elements in the tooltip header.

 ### AppointmentTooltip.ContentProps